-Customers of Aldi will soon be able to visit the Podback website, where they will have the option to either place an order for recycling bags, which they can then fill and bring to one of the 6,500 Collect+ drop off points, or register for kerbside collections, if they live in a local authority area that is participating in the programme.
+Customers of Aldi will soon be able to visit the Podback website, where they will have the option to either place an order for recycling bags, which they can then fill and bring to one of the 6,500 Collect+ drop-off points, or register for curbside collections if they live in a local authority area that is participating in the program.

 Own-brand coffee pods are one of Aldi’s most successful product lines, and the retailer also offers Specialbuys on name-brand alternatives.
-Customers who utilise the Podback service have the opportunity to contribute to the recycling of up to 268 tonnes of plastic and 20 tonnes of aluminium from Aldi’s own-brand coffee pods on an annual basis.
+Customers who utilize the Podback service have the opportunity to contribute to the recycling of up to 268 metric tons of plastic and 20 metric tons of aluminum from Aldi’s own-brand coffee pods on an annual basis.

 “It’s important to us that we help customers do the right thing once our hot drink pods have been used, and we’re looking forward to seeing how our partnership with Podback develops,” said the company.